cnr-ibba/BIOINFO-guidelines/docs/terminal/slurm.rst

   $ srun <command>

-Will allocate the default resource for a job an will execute ``<command>`` once the job starts.
-After executing command, the job will terminate an release the allocated resources.
+will allocate the default resource for a job and will execute ``<command>`` once the job starts.
+After executing command, the job will terminate and will release the allocated resources.
 You can change the number of CPUs or the memory required with the ``--cpus-per-task`` and ``--mem`` parameters, for example::